 The World Heritage Centre is the working hub of the Wadden.
 Hard-working scientists, students, volunteers and entrepreneurs are on a journey of learning and discovery.
 And we invite you, as a visitor, to join us on that journey.

 Buy your ticket for the special Wadden Sea Experience at the desk in the entrance hall.
 As a ‘Wadden researcher for a day’, immerse yourself in the world of the Wadden, walking alongside ecologists, biologists and vets on their journey of discovery.
 Explore the secret lives of our tiniest creatures, such as viruses, bacteria and algae.
 Learn what the Wadden was like when nature had free reign and how the area has changed over the years.
 The Wadden Sea World Heritage Centre also triggers reflection.
 How can we preserve this beautiful region?
 And what role can I play?

-Go out onto the roof of the World Heritage Centre to meet this country’s largest native predatory animal: the seal.
+Meet this country’s largest native predatory animal: the seal.
 While caring for seals here, we also study them.
 What do they use their whiskers for?
 And how do they ‘talk’ to each other?
-The roof area offers these beautiful creatures the fresh air, daylight and peace they need whilst visitors observe them at close hand.

 Having enjoyed the Experience, treat yourself to lunch at our café, where all the food we serve is sourced locally and sustainably.
 In the evening, you can dine in our gastronomic restaurant offering beautiful views over the Wadden Sea.
 And if you’d like a tangible reminder of your visit, our shop sells products crafted by local artisans.